-SAP Transport Management Integrated with EWM
+SAP Transport Management Integrated with SAP Extended Warehouse Management (EWM)

 There is a constant expectation to align supply requirements with the ever-changing customer demands, and transportation management is no exception.
 Organisations must be capable of proactively protecting against supply risks whilst constantly developing core integrated processes to survive and grow in their fast-evolving sectors.

 Previous Rocket blog posts have covered the way in which technology is transforming the warehouse.
 We’ve looked at how Extended Warehouse Management (EWM) drives efficiency, driving operational excellence with S/4 HANA, and why HANA is a game-changer for EWM.

 Transportation is very much an integral part of the much larger supply chain execution jigsaw.
 When you consider systems that have been bolted together, they can create an absolute administration minefield, with users having to check all details have transferred between systems and with users having to rekey information into many core systems to enact the most simplistic of processes.

 Data processing and management becomes ever more complex with key users across the organisation finding it harder to source critical information fast.
 The risk associated with this in a society where people expect split second decisions is phenomenal and does not bear thinking about!
 Systems which therefore provide a seamless and automated integration path drive continuous improvement and competitive advantage to new heights.